oracle-devrel/technology-engineering/data-platform/data-science-and-ml/shared-assets/art-of-possible-demo-assets/Did-Not-Attend-Risk-Model/README.md

 # Did-Not-Attend Risk Model

-This demo is going to showcase Oracle Data Science capabilities to predict the likelihood of a patient not attending their scheduled appointment.
+This demo will showcase Oracle Data Science capabilities to predict the likelihood of a patient not attending their scheduled appointment.
-The objective is not only to make accurate predictions, but to also understand the reasons why our Machine Learning Model has predicted each patient to be a show or a no show.
+The objective is not only to make accurate predictions but also to understand the reasons why our Machine Learning Model has predicted each patient to be a show or a no-show.
 By exploring the explainability of a model we will be able to answer the question of ‘why’ a patient will likely be a no-show so that the practice operational team can follow up with a friendly reminder or reschedule for a more convenient time.

-Reviewed: 2023-12-04
+Reviewed: 04.12.2023

 # Useful Links